Sesleria

 Hardy to zone 4.

 Populating central and southern Italy and often found in calcium-rich mountainous areas, Gray Moor grass is the tallest Sesleria we offer.
 Dense, tufted mounds of narrow, pointy gray-green blades imbued with cool blue shades cushion the cone-shaped dark chocolate-colored blooms that don bright greenish yellow anthers.
-Drought tolerant near cooler coastal areas, Sesleria nitida maintains a winsome year-round presence plus makes a sturdy easy-care candidate for mass plantings in larger gardens or singularly where space is a premium.
+Drought tolerant near cooler coastal areas, Sesleria nitida maintains a winsome year-round presence plus makes a sturdy no-fuss candidate for mass plantings in larger gardens or singularly where space is limited.

 Blooms May–early July